RealDoigt/Dew-Programming-Language-Specification/spec.md

   un age < OLDAGE then echo("you're old") od
 ```
-As with if, if the code is only one line, one can forego the do/od pair and use `then` instead.
+As with `if`, if the code is only one line, one can forego the do/od pair and use `then` instead.

 ## Callables
 In Dew, a callable is what is called a function in other languages.
 There are four types of callables: